Joint Credit Cards: What to Know and How to Apply for One

 Responsibility

 Both co-owners share equal responsibility for a joint credit card account.
-Authorized users are not responsible for payments, but how the credit card is managed can impact the authorized user’s credit score.
+Authorized users are not responsible for payments, though how the credit card is managed may affect the authorized user’s credit profile.

 Impact on Credit Score